ITRS-Group/cordial/gdna/INSTALL.md

 > [!NOTE]
 >
-> To get the full benefit of the detailed data reports, you should plan to update the `licd` to version 7.0.0 or later and, where possible, you Gateways too.
+> To get the full benefit of the detailed data reports, you should plan to update the `licd` to version 7.0.0 or later and, where possible, your Gateways too.
 The 7.0.0 `licd` reports Operating System and Netprobe version information while the 7.0.0 Gateway add more data around the Gateway itself and dynamic entities.

 * Alternatively: Access to `licd` summary reports